Hey my loves!

 When this finally hit me, I was in awe.

-Wow.
-Sometimes God has to break you for you to break through.
+Sometimes God allows things to break in order for you to break through.

 Do I think both men loved me?
 Yes.
 Did they love me enough to change?
 No.